notoriouscode97/go-microservices/readme.md

 ### 1. Product API
 This service manages CRUD operations for products and initiates order creation.
 The API is built using the Gorilla Mux router and utilizes PostgreSQL as its database.
+Every endpoint in the Product API is documented using Swagger, and the documentation can be accessed at `/docs`.

 **Endpoints:**
 - `/products`: CRUD operations for products